amyehlers/PG-E/README.md

 # PG-E
-Creating a responsive web application called DASH.
+Thios project is for creating a responsive web application called DASH.